rjoe19/sprint-1/reflections.md

-2. Meet your "inner critic"
+2) meet your inner critic
 - I think we can be our own worst enemy.
 - Even during weekone I was freaking out with installation issues thinking I was stupid for not understanding git hub.
 - Ditto with coding.
 I know coding isn't easy, but when I've done exercise on code academy and just stared blankly at the screen when stumped on a problem, the self doubt, inner critic can come out and I feel myself having to "cheat" by going on the forums and copying other ppls code etc and feel silly or inadequate doing that (even thats part of the learning process)